walterpak-canada/job-request-system/README.md

 1. Most of the "import" statements are missing.
 Lucky, I know React and added those statements back quickly.
 2. There are a few "confusing void expression problems" reported by ESLint's TypeScript type checking.
 They were simply fixed following VS Code's suggestions.
 3. There are animation problems in the toggle buttons.
 Buttoms were overlapped with each other and animation was wrong.
 It took me some time to understand the flow design problem before I fixed it.
 4. Footer is missing.
-I didn't clearly mentioned it in the requirement.
+I didn't clearly mention it in the requirement.
 That's my fault.
 I added it back as a custom element.
 5. Refactoring will be needed.
-Maybe I didn't mention it in the requirement, but all 350+ lines were created in a big chunk React code.
+Maybe I didn't specify it in the requirement, but all 350+ lines were created in a big chunk of React code.
+Application architecture and modularization were all missing.
 A senior developer should have broken it down into custom elements and files for better reusability and maintainability!
-Claude should have generated the result into multiple sections for me to copy them into files accordingly.
-But I know I cannot expect too much with free access!
+Claude should have generated the result into multiple sections for me to copy them into files.
+But I know I cannot expect too much with a free access!

-## Performance
+## Performance of Claude

 It's a task with simple business requirement of a single page web application.
 Over 350 lines of code were created in a minute.
 The result comes with necessary components of modern web application, including: